 Copyright generally lasts for a period of 70 years.
 However, the mechanics of how this operates differs with each material.

-If an author dies before publication or performance of their work, copyright lasts for 70 years after the 31st of December of the year the work was first made available (s33).
-Section 33 also states that this is the case where the author of the work is unknown, and for broadcasts, sound recording and films the rule is the same (ss93, 94 and 95).
+If an author dies before publication or performance of their work, the duration of the copyright is for 70 years after the 31st of December of the year the work was first made available.
+The rule is the same where the author is unknown, and also applies to broadcasts, sound recording and films.

 Literary, Dramatic or Musical Works

 For literary, dramatic or musical works the rights are as follows: